 One news site would not allow access with Winston installed, until I whitelisted the URL and allowed ads to showGearBrain

-As a journalist, I an online.
+As a journalist, I am online.
 A lot.
 I need to be researching stories, looking up facts and statistics, emailing sources.
 I found Winston to be excellent at its job — and yet, I needed to constantly go around it for my work.
 One initial problem came up within an hour, an inability to connect to some password-protected sites I needed for my job.
 The answer, to add these to my whitelisted chart of sites, was simple.
 But I wasn't sure how to do that.
-A question lobbed at Winston's customer service walked me through, and they answered within a day.
+A question lobbed at Winston's customer service walked me through that step, and they answered within a day.

 Other examples?
 I was constantly signed out of Gmail, and Winston initially blocked all of my newsletters.
 It was not a big deal, I just gave Winston permission to read them.
 Winston will warn you that giving a site access is a privacy problem.
 But you're going to have to take on some of these to adequately use the internet for certain kinds of work and research.
 What this action really did tell me, however, is how much I'm being tracked while online.
 As in, all the time.
 Did I suspect that?
 Yes.
 Was it daunting to see it in real-time.
 Yes.